-That Cole Porter was bisexual simply doesn't interest me very much.
-I expect people in that milieu to have, shall we say, individualistic personal preferences.
-It doesn't interest me much, and belaboring it strikes me as revealing an agenda.
-I don't go to films to further someone's agenda.
-I go to enjoy myself - which I did at this film, but I would have enjoyed it a whole lot more without the obsessive detailing of what gay bars Mr. Porter frequented.
+Let's get right to the heart of the matter: the main thrust of "De-Lovely" is that Cole Porter was bisexual, and that this was the dominant aspect of his life (aside, I suppose, from songwriting - though this is not clear from "De-Lovely").
+Well, I have a confession to make: Cole Porter's bisexualit simply doesn't interest me very much.
+I suppose that means I am not in the target audience for this film.
+I expect people in that milieu to have, shall we say, individualistic personal preferences, so that Cole Porter hung out at gay clubs doesn't seem very startling to me.
+Belaboring any historical figure's sexuality strikes me as revealing an agenda - I don't really care how often George Washington made out with Martha, either.
+I don't go to films to further someone's agenda; I go to enjoy myself - which I did at this film However, I would have enjoyed "De-Lovely" a whole lot more without the obsessive detailing of what gay bars Mr. Porter frequented.

 The sexual aspect, strident as it may be, isn't even the defining characteristic of this film.
-It's all about wealth, and rich people, and fancy cars, and fancy dress, and wealth.
-It's said that when people suddenly "realize" their past lives, they never lived as beggars or thieves - they invariably were kings or queens or adventurers.
+"De-Lovely" is all about wealth, and rich people, and fancy cars, and fancy dress, and wealth.
+It's said that when people suddenly "realize" their "past lives," they never lived as beggars or thieves - they invariably were kings or queens or adventurers.
 Well, this is another type of foray into the past where we see nothing but money spread here, there and everywhere by director Irwin Winkler.
+There was a Depression on, but you'd never know it from "De-Lovely."
 It all gets to be a bit much for my taste.
 Who Mr. Porter slept with pales beside the fact that it invariably was under Egyptian cotton sheets.
-I just can't feel much pity for a man and his wife who are impeccably tailored in every scene.
+I just can't feel much pity for a man and his wife who are impeccably tailored in every scene, regardless of who he was with on Saturday nights.

 Another flaw was the casting of Ashley Judd.
-I know, it's almost un-American to dislike the female lead, but she never conveyed a real sense of anger or frustration or, well, just about anything.
+I know, it's almost un-American to dislike the female lead in any film, but Judd never conveyed a real sense of anger or frustration or, well, just about anything.
 She smiles, she pouts, she smiles some more, she dresses up, she dresses up some more - it really isn't much of a character.
 I felt no dramatic tension behind her character despite a whole lot of screen time.
-Ashley was on a career roll at this point and I'm sure the producers felt lucky to get her, but she didn't add much as far as I was concerned.
+Ashley was on a career roll at this point and I'm sure the producers felt lucky to get her, but she didn't add much to "De-Lovely as far as I could tell.

 Still, I knew little about the man.
 I think history has overlooked the life stories of Porter, the Gershwins, and Irving Berlin, who collectively were the apogee of American songwriting, at least in the pre-Rock era.
 Porter's talent was at least as great as that of the others.
 How can you not like "Anything Goes"?
 It's almost unpatriotic not to like it.